 There is enough proof, because of the many archeological findings that the Phoenician traders had trading stations and ports all over the Mediterranean, and along the shores of the Atlantic, in Morocco, Spain, and even the Azores, France, and the United Kingdom.

 In all those places we have found jewelry and Phoenician art as grave finds or gifts.
 It even seems possible that with their ships they could have reached the US, although there is no proof that they actually did reach the US.

 Invented the modern-day writing

-And they invented the modern-day writing system, the root for the Greek alphabet.
-Very practical when it comes to trades contracts and seeing that the contracts are followed.
+And they invented the modern-day writing system, the root of the Greek alphabet.
+Very practical when it comes to trade contracts and seeing that the contracts are followed.